Cody Miller

 Cody William Miller (born January 9, 1992) is an American retired competitive swimmer.
 He is a former world record holder in both the men's 4×50 meter freestyle relay and the mixed 4×50 meter freestyle relay as well as a former American record holder in the long course 100 meter breaststroke and short course 50 meter, 100 meter, and 200 meter breaststroke events.
 At the 2016 Summer Olympics, he won a bronze medal in the 100 meter breaststroke and a gold medal in the 4×100 meter medley relay, swimming the breaststroke leg of the relay in the final to help achieve a new Olympic record.
 In 2019, he won the silver medal in the 100 meter breaststroke at the year's Pan American Games.
-He competes representing DC Trident in the International Swimming League.
+He competed representing DC Trident in the International Swimming League.

 Miller has won a total of seven medals at World Championships and Olympic Games: three gold medals, two silver medals, and two bronze medals, spanning long and short course pool formats.